War of the Monsters

 War of the Monsters is a fighting video game developed by Incog Inc. Entertainment and published by Sony Computer Entertainment for the PlayStation 2.
 Santa Monica Studio assisted on development, The game was released on the PlayStation 2 in January 2003 in North America and in April in Europe.

-An emulated and upscaled version was re-released on the PlayStation 4 in December 2015.
+An emulated and upscaled version was re-released on the PlayStation Store for PlayStation 4 in December 2015.
+This version can also be played on PlayStation 5.

 The game is set in the aftermath of an alien invasion of Earth where their hazardous fuels have spawned giant monsters that battle one another in city environments.
-The game pays homage to kaiju films and 1950s science fiction films.
+The game pays homage to 1950's classic b-science fiction films and Kaiju films.